-This is undoubtedly the first service that officials of the new SME CD should perform to support representatives of local SMEs to identify what innovative practices they carry out and what IP rights they might have, whether already registered or simply used.
+This is undoubtedly the first service that officials of the new SME CD should perform.
+They should support representatives of local SMEs to identify what innovative practices they employ in their companies and what IP rights they might have, whether already registered or simply used.
 SME representatives would seldom come with a clear idea of what IPRs they possess.
-The identification of IPRs should be carried out through one-to-one interviews during which the officials of the CD ask targeted questions to determine not only the rights that are already protected, but also possible rights and de facto practices that could be protected or at minimum kept secret, through the creation of internal policies.
+The identification of IPRs should be carried out through one-to-one interviews during which the officials of the CD would ask targeted questions to determine not only the rights that are already protected, but also possible rights and de facto practices that could be protected, optimized or at minimum kept secret, through the creation of internal policies.

-Once the various IPRs are identified, the SME CD should provide advice on their validity, on the basis of the various articles of the Cambodian IP laws, providing for the legal characteristic of IPRs.
-It is expected that the staff of the SME CD will be in a position to comfortably provide detailed advice on some technical issues (such as trademarks, geographical indications, etc.), while it might have to address more sophisticated questions on other IPRs (such as patents and copyright) to the appropriate government institution.
+Once the various IPRs are identified, the SME CD should provide advice on their validity, on the basis of the various articles of the Cambodian IP laws, providing for the legal requirements for the validity of IPRs in Cambodia.
+It is expected that the staff of the SME CD will be in a position to comfortably provide detailed advice on some technical issues (such as trademarks, geographical indications, etc.), while they might have to address more sophisticated questions on other IPRs (such as patents and copyright) to the appropriate government institution.